Have you ever noticed black specks in your Nespresso coffee?

 Are black specks in Nespresso coffee safe?

-The safety of consuming black specks depends on their source, which I’ve talked about above.
+The safety of consuming black specks depends on their source, as discussed above.
 Here’s a complete breakdown:

 Source:Safety concern?